 - 1. Wage advances are payments by an employer to an individual for work to be done in the future. - 2.
-Wages are considered "deferred" if they are received later than their normal payment date. - a) Types of wage payments that may be deferred include vacation pay, dismissal and severance pay, back pay and bonuses.
+Wages are considered "deferred" if they are received later than their normal payment date. - a) Types of wage payments that may be deferred include vacation pay, dismissal and severance pay, back pay and bonuses. - B. These payments are treated as follows: - 1.
+An advance is wages in the month received. - 2.
+Wages that are deferred due to circumstances beyond the control of the employee are considered earned income when actually received;

-- 1. An advance is wages in the month received. - 2.
-Wages that are deferred due to circumstances beyond the control of the employee are considered earned income when actually received; - 3.
-Wages that are deferred at the employee's request or by mutual agreement with the employer are considered earned income when they would have been received had they not been deferred.
+3. Wages that are deferred at the employee's request or by mutual agreement with the employer are considered earned income when they would have been received had they not been deferred.